yuchdev/Articles/articles/personal/sol-invictus-14.md

 "No," he said.
 "Look, there's a round spot in the center of Harran.
 There are almost no houses.
 This is an old city -- it's similar in color and shape to the moon.
 Isn't it so?"

-"Well, a lousy one is talking only about a bath," I translated the proverb into English not without effort.
+"Well, a lousy one is only thinking about bathing," I translated the proverb into English not without effort.

 "I don't have lice," Frank said.